jcl77777/jcl77777/README.md

 - 👋 Hi, I’m @jcl77777
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Data Engineering and System Design.
-- 🌱 I’m currently learning Javascript, Python and Systme Design by Alex Xu
+- 🌱 I’m currently learning Python and Javascript.
 - 💞️ I’m looking to collaborate on learning Data Engineering.
 - 📫 How to reach me @Linkedin